-Classes 101, 201, 301, 501 and Handwriting are all recorded on video.
-These recordings are available to students for class make-up or class review.
-Students do not get additional credit for reviewing the class on video if they attended the class in person.
+Class Tapes 101, 201, 301, Handwriting, and 501 core modules are recorded on video (except Speechcraft).
+These tapes are available to students for class make-up or class review.
+Students do not get additional credit for class review on tape if they attended the class in person.
+In addition to Class Tapes, HMI also offers Library Tapes for viewing.